 • Dr. Needlepoint (5.9)*-- This one is a blast.

 • Siegfried Line (5.12+)

 • Blitzkrieg (5.11+)*

-• Maginot Line (5.7)-- Maginot Line marks the downstream end of the named Dr. Needlepoint routes.
+• Maginot Line (5.7)-- Stiff finish.
+Maginot Line marks the downstream end of the named Dr. Needlepoint routes.
 It is just around the corner (downstream) from the Needlepoint Corner group.
-A scramble for 15-20 yards downstream (very difficult or impossible to do in when water levels are not very low) gets you to the Degree 101 crag.
+A scramble for 15-20 yards downstream (very difficult or impossible to when water levels are not very low) gets you to the Degree 101 crag.